wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 ### `update`

 Update the data for an object.
 Works similarly to `add`.
-Make sure the data for object exists in the database.
+Make sure the data for the object exists in the database.

 ```php
 $data = [